 We hated it.
 I didn’t want a monster truck for a stroller.
 I wanted something light and easy to drive.
 A carriage that didn’t fill half my trunk or require I do regular deadlifts to hoist it.
 We said enough.
 Mea culpa.
 We had registered for the wrong stroller, and it was time to move on.
 And, so, after doing some more research, we decided to roll the dice on a relatively new-to-market, at least at the time, compact stroller from France with little U.S. distribution ⏤ the Babyzen Yoyo.

-The Yoyo was ⏤ and still is ⏤ one of the lightest strollers on the market.
+The Babyzen Yoyo was ⏤ and still is ⏤ one of the lightest strollers on the market.
 It weighs less than 13 pounds and folds up so compactly (collapsed size: 20.5 x 17 x 7 inches) that it can be stowed in the overhead luggage compartments on most airplanes.
 It quickly collapses at the touch of a button ⏤ so it’s packed before anybody can throw a dirty look your way ⏤ and carrying both it and the diaper bag off the plane is easy thanks to an attached shoulder strap.
 While other passengers wait on the jetway for their gate-checked stroller, we’re already at baggage claim.
-Not only that but it fits nicely in the footwell underneath your child’s car seat so you not forced to waste precious trunk space.
+Not only that but the Babyzen Yoyo fits nicely in the footwell underneath your child’s car seat so you not forced to waste precious trunk space.